-Small businesses often advocate for consumers to buy local, and the message seems to have caught on.
-Research from the nonprofit organization SCORE found that 91% of Americans patronize a small business at least once a week, and almost half of Americans do so two to four times weekly.
-These consumers’ purchases go a long way toward growing communities and creating jobs, and local businesses should contribute as well.
+Small businesses often advocate for consumers to buy locally and the message seems to be resonating.
+Research from the nonprofit organization SCORE found that 91 percent of Americans patronize a small business at least once a week and almost half of Americans do so two to four times weekly.
+These consumers’ purchases go a long way toward growing communities and creating jobs and local businesses should also contribute.
 When small businesses practice what they preach by making business-to-business (B2B) purchases in their own community, that spending can have a ripple effect on the area.

 Small business owners can support one another through mutually beneficial interactions that lead to referrals for one another, according to Shilonda Downing, founder of Virtual Work Team.

-Tyler Rice, co-owner and technical director of Animas Marketing, added that trading goods and services as well as sharing knowledge through public meetups and workshops is another form of a mutually beneficial relationship among small businesses.
+Tyler Rice, founder and CEO of Animas Marketing, added that trading goods and services and sharing knowledge through public meetups and workshops

-Did you know?
-There is such a thing as a B2B sharing economy, where small businesses rent out equipment or other goods and services to others that need it in the moment but might not require it for the long term.
+There is such a thing as a business-to-business sharing economy, where small businesses rent out equipment or other goods and services to others that need them in the moment but might not require it for the long term.

-Craig Ross, president of Infantile Industries LLC, said that some small businesses will use large ones for supplies until they meet someone local that can really support them.
+Craig Ross, president of Infantile Industries LLC, said that some small businesses will use large ones for supplies until they meet someone local who can support them.

-Going with another small business over a large business for supplies might have unexpected benefits as well.
+Going with another small business over a large company for supplies might also have unexpected benefits.

 “If there’s a particular service needed for your business, you can skip the big-box stores and work with other local business owners and make beneficial connections that you might not have originally thought about,” Rice said.